FlappyRecreator/FlappyB64bitAndroid/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots and/or Videos**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or other media to help explain your problem.

 **Smartphone (please complete the following information):**
  - Device: [e.g. Google Pixel 9]